idnow/de.idnow.ios.sdk.spm/README.md

 * the calling view controller
 * an IDnowResultListener which gets called once the SDK returns.
 The possible return codes are:
 ** FINISHED the ident was finished
-** CANCELLED the user cancelled the ident
+** CANCELLED The user canceled the ident
 ** ERROR an error occurred